BaconBravo/Wowza-Learning-Terms-and-Policies/Privacy Policy.md

 **With your consent**.
 We will share personal information with companies, organizations or individuals outside of Wowza Learning when we have your consent to do so.

 **For external processing**.
 Wowza Learning provides personal and non-personal information to our partners, trusted organizations, vendors and other affiliated organizations to process it on our behalf.
-Some of these contractors and affiliated organizations may be located outside of your home country.
+Some of these contractors and affiliated organizations may be located outside of the United States.
 Our providers process data in accordance with our instructions, Privacy Notice and any other appropriate confidentiality, security or other requirements we deem necessary in order to comply with Wowza Learning’s obligations.
 By using Wowza Learning, you agree to allow these companies to process your data on our behalf, regardless of where they are located.
 We regularly update a list of our partners, service providers and subprocessors, which you can [view here](https://wowzalearning.com/privacy/providers).

 **To respond to legal and other requests and to prevent harm**.
 Wowza Learning will share all categories of personal information with companies, organizations or individuals outside of Wowza Learning if we have a good-faith belief that access, use, preservation or disclosure of the information is reasonably necessary to: